pandavinci/pooling-ssv/README.md

 **Fork contributor:** Zbyněk Lička ([pandavinci](https://github.com/pandavinci)) ilicka@vutbr.cz

 This repository is a fork of my colleagues Master's degree implementation.
-I extend it from deepfake detection to source speaker verification.
+I convert it from deepfake detection to source speaker verification.

 ## Requirements
 This repository comes with a Dockerfile: